jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 }
 {% endhighlight %}

-DictionaryTable class represents table with list of dictionary entries.
-So in our example this is instance holding UserStatus table and New value as DictionaryItem.
+DictionaryTable class represents table with the list of dictionary entries.
+So in our example this is the instance which is holding UserStatus table and New value as DictionaryItem.

 {% highlight csharp %}
 public class DictionaryItem